 7: Sleep in a Dark Environment

-Because our circadian rhythms are so strong and linked to our outside environment, any light that we let into our bedroom can disrupt our sleep and negatively affect its quality.
+Our circadian rhythms are linked to our outside environment, so any light in the bedroom can disrupt our sleep and negatively affect its quality.

 This gland is sensitive to any type of light, including LEDs from alarm clocks and computers, as well as a glow from your phone or television.
-Exposure to light, including and especially turning on the light to go to the bathroom at night will cease the production of melatonin.
-So, if you do get up in the middle of the night to relieve yourself, do so with the light off.
+Exposure to light, including turning on the light to go to the bathroom at night can slow down the production of melatonin.
+So, if you do get up in the middle of the night to relieve yourself, try to do so with the light off.

 8: Sleep in a Colder Room

-It may seem obvious, but the more congruently we live to how nature intended, the better.
-This extends to the way we sleep.
+Sleeping in the manner that nature intended may be better for us.
 As humans, we did not evolve with the benefit of having central heat in our homes.
-Added to that is the fact that both our body’s core temperature as well as the external nighttime temperatures tend to drop, which are biological cues that signal our internal clock that it’s nighttime.
+Additionally, our body’s core temperature and the external nighttime temperature tend to drop, which are biological cues telling the internal clock it’s time for sleep.
 If we keep our bedroom warm, this throws off our natural balance.

-It’s better to keep our sleeping environment cool to mimic how we would sleep in nature.
-A word of caution here: don’t sleep with the room too brisk because being uncomfortably cold can also cause you to wake up and disrupt your otherwise restful sleep.
+Therefore, it’s better to keep our sleeping environment cool to mimic how we would sleep in nature and promote these biological sleeping cues.
+A word of caution: don’t sleep in a room that’s too brisk because being uncomfortably cold can also disrupt your rest.

 This may seem obvious, but even the slightest bit of noise can jar you from a peaceful sleep and make your rest and restoration period subpar.
-Noisy neighbors, a snoring partner, and street traffic can cause a cacophony that prevents you from falling asleep or regularly wake you throughout the night.
+Noisy neighbors, a snoring partner, and street traffic can prevent you from falling asleep or regularly wake you throughout the night.

-If you make listening to calming music before bed, the effects can multiply.
-Over time, the habit of hearing relaxing music can cue your body that it’s time for sleep and help you fall asleep even faster.
+Listening to relaxing music before bed could help you fall asleep and rest better by reducing stress and anxiety2.
+Plus, over time, the habit of hearing relaxing music can cue your body that it’s time for sleep and help you fall asleep even faster.

 11: Try a White Noise Machine